Ribbon n-knots with isomorphic quandles: Ribbon -Knots with Isomorphic Quandles

 \section{Ribbon $n$-Knots with Isomorphic Quandles}

 Let us say that in a ribbon presentation $(B, H)$ a handle $h\in H$ is a \emph{trivial handle} if both ends are attached to the same base and $h$ can be isotoped so it does not meet any bases except at its ends.
+In other words, $h$ does not pass through any bases.

 \begin{definition} Let $K, K'$ be $n$-knots in $S^{n+2}$, and let $T=S^1\times S^{n-1}$.
 Let $T_n$ indicate the connected sum of $n$ copies of $T$ that are trivially embedded, that is, which bound embedded copies of $S^1\times D^{n}$.
 We will say that $K$ and $K'$ are \emph{weakly equivalent} if $K\# T_n$ is isotopic to $K'\# T_m$. \end{definition}